 Some Whitetail Deer Hunting Preseason Scouting Tips

-Food, water and cover are all things I like to look for, not necessarily in that order.
-If I can find a spot that has all three in close proximity of each other then I like to locate trails going to and from each one and depending on time of day set up accordingly down wind of these trails.
+Food, water and cover are all things I like to look for.
+Not necessarily in that order.
+If I can find a spot that has all three in close proximity of each other then I like to locate trails going to and from each one.
+Depending on time of day set up accordingly down wind of these trails.
 When scouting I look for rubs (fresh or old) and scrapes and deer droppings and trails.
 If I find several well worn trails that intersect each other I like to set up downwind of those intersections.
 Also look for beds if you can find where they are bedding you can set up and catch them returning to bed in the morning or leaving the bedding area in the afternoon.
 If you pat attention to what side of the tree is rubbed on you can tell which direction he is heading.

 Another way to scout is get as much information from the local farmer or landowner as possible.
 They can tell you where they see the deer and at what times of day.
 This can be valuable to determine the best areas to start scouting first.